kecman/Garage/PLAN.md

     - Ex2: Plane clipping using a plane though three selected points would be handy to look at infill paths
 - [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
 - [UI/UX] Mode line (bar along bottom) showing hovered mesh stats
+- [Rendering] Render text over everything else
 - [Rendering] Render aabbs when the box extents are hovered in the UI
 - [Rendering] Add option to render normals using only one component
 - [Rendering] Think about how normal rendering should interact with opacity, do we want to see normals through the part?
+- [Rendering] Do a better job transparency
+- [Rendering] Do something with depth rendering? out_color = vec4(vec3(gl_FragCoord.z), 1.);
+- [Rendering] Render by index, or adjust colour by index, or make a ripple by point index
+- [Rendering] Add an option not to render backfacing triangles of transparent items
+- [Rendering] Speed up text rendering, it's so slow right now!
+- [Rendering] Render vertex labels on top of other geometry always
+- [Rendering] Add option to render element labels
+- [Rendering] Mesh element number/segment number rendering
+- [Rendering] Alternate segment colours (two draw calls?)
+- [Rendering] Show grid lines
+- [Rendering] Distribute shaders with source for hot loading/editing them.
+Pass them lots of unused data then
+- [UI/UX] Add clipping plane widgets
 - [UI/UX] Use folding trees in help menu, default to unfolded
 - [UI/UX] Add a circling feature pre-screenshot
 - [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)
 - [UI/UX] Implement simple undo for file loading, would be handy to be able to undo file clobbering...
-- [Rendering] Do a better job transparency
-- [Rendering] Do something with depth rendering? out_color = vec4(vec3(gl_FragCoord.z), 1.);
 - [UI/UX] Load files in a separate thread and report loading progress in the mode line
 - [UI/UX] Feedback when refreshing a file gives the same result
 - [UI/UX] Define a plane and write the world coordinates of the intersection point by the mouse cursor.
 Use lmb click drag for measuring
 - [UI/UX,Bug] Print boost polygon unsupported message to the console, log more stuff to the console in general
 - [Robustness] Add tests for obj loading
 - [Bug] Fix erratic rotation when rotating about the selected axes
-- [Rendering] Render by index, or adjust colour by index, or make a ripple by point index
-- [UI/UX,Rendering] Add clipping plane widgets
 - [Camera] Implement perspective projection
 - [Camera] First person camera with strafing and jump/crouch
 - [Camera] Add orbit placement